Rein Ahas: Research

-The main research topics included spatial mobility of people, travel, urban geography and segregation.
-Special interest on using and developing mobile positioning based methods.
+His research topics included spatial mobility of people, travel, urban geography and segregation, with special interest on using and developing mobile positioning based methods.
 Previous research included the impact of climate change, environmental impact and seasonality.

 Scientific activities focus to Mobility Lab of University of Tartu.

-Co-founder and co-owner of spin-off company Positium LBS.
+He was the co-founder and co-owner of spin-off company Positium LBS.

 Death

 On 18 February 2018, Ahas collapsed while competing in the Tartu Ski Marathon.
-He was resuscitated by fellow skiers and taken to the University of Tartu Hospital, where he died of what was determined to be a myocardial infarction, aged 51.
+He was resuscitated by fellow skiers and taken to the University of Tartu Hospital, where he died of what was determined to be a heart attack, aged 51.